keep-network/sortition-pools/docs/implementation-details.md

 significant bits of `_id`, leaving us with 224 0's and 32 significant bits
 stored in `uid`.

+Note: Since we assert that `_id` fits within `uint32.max`, the above bitwise `&` *shouldn't* ever do anything, but we do it anyway out of an abundance of caution.

 `BLOCKHEIGHT_MAX = 2^64 - 1` is represented as 64 1s, which as a `uint256` is
 192 0's followed by 64 1's. the bitwise `&` clears out everything but the last
 64 significant bits of `_creationBlock`, and then we shift those bits to the